uabrc/uabrc.github.io/docs/data_management/transfer/globus/gcp_setup.md

 # How to Use Globus Connect Personal (GCP)

-Globus Connect Personal (GCP) is a tool that lets you turn your personal computer into a Globus endpoint so you can transfer data to and from the Globus ecosystem.
+Globus Connect Personal (GCP) is a tool that lets you turn your local computer into a Globus endpoint so you can transfer data to and from the Globus ecosystem.

+To set up a local (personal) endpoint and use GCP, you must first install it by following the instructions on our [installation GCP](./gcp_install.md) page.

 ## How Do I Choose Specific Folders to Share Using Globus Connect Personal?